Native XML File

-Native XEA and Native XML are Enterprise Architect-specific file formats for model exchange between various Enterprise Architect repositories.
-Native file formats are, therefore, a mechanism for round-tripping models (that is, performing Enterprise Architect-to-Enterprise Architect transfers).
-Compared to XMI 1.1/2.1, these file formats have a structure that closely mimics the Enterprise Architect repository, so exporting to Native file formats are considerably faster compared to exporting to XMI 1.1/2.1.
+Native XML is an Enterprise Architect-specific format for model exchange between various Enterprise Architect repositories.
+Native XML is, therefore, a mechanism for round-tripping models (that is, performing Enterprise Architect-to-Enterprise Architect transfers).
+Compared to XMI 1.1/2.1, this format has a structure that closely mimics the Enterprise Architect repository, so exporting to Native XML format is considerably faster compared to exporting to XMI 1.1/2.1.

-When exporting a Package to Native file format, the Package being exported will become the root Package in the file.
-The children of the Package being exported (that is, its elements, diagrams, connectors and so on) will be exported under the root Package in the file.
-When importing this file into a model, the Native File Importer will check if:
+When exporting a Package to Native XML, the Package being exported will become the root Package in the XML file.
+The children of the Package being exported (that is, its elements, diagrams, connectors and so on) will be exported under the root Package in the XML file.
+When importing this file into a model, the Native XML Importer will check if:

-- The root Package in file exists in the model
+- The root Package in XML exists in the model

-- Any of the children of the root Package in file exist in the model
+- Any of the children of the root Package in XML exist in the model

-If the target model does not contain the root Package in file or its children, then the contents of the file will be created as new items in the model.
+If the target model does not contain the root Package in XML or its children, then the contents of the XML file will be created as new items in the model.

-If the target model contains the root Package in Native file and its children, then the existing items in the model will be updated with the contents of the Native file.
+If the target model contains the root Package in XML and its children, then the existing items in the model will be updated with the contents of the XML file.

-Importing a Native file to a model that contains some of the imported items
+Importing a Native XML file to a model that contains some of the imported items

 Your model might contain at least one Package that is also used in other models, but not necessarily in the same context.
 For example, consider the two projects shown here: